uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 .. namespace:: onedal
 .. class:: data_format

-   Structure representing underlying format of the data
+   Structure that represents underlying format of the data

 Feature info
 ------------